guidobouman/thesis/Documents/Thesis/Thesis.markdown

 We asked ourselves:

-    How can we make the connection between a human and the internet more efficient?
+> How can the connection between a human and the internet become more efficient?

 To allow us to create a new future vision in which we answer that question, we need a solid understanding of the current communication chain.